 To get you started and see how patterns play together we have put schemes for each pattern.
 These show how you can play with the print, picking up hues and shapes within each pattern and creating a visual flow through to other designs.
 There are different pallettes and patterns for each print so that you can take each one in several design directions.

 Feeling nervous?
 Start with 3 tonal patterns.
 Layer in accent colours using other objects in the room vases/lamps/art/house plants.
 Then your printed patterns flow over similar colours and variety is added with accessories which are easy to change and shift colour stories with.

 We often front and back our cushions in different patterns and add a contrast pattern pipe or trim: it brings three patterns together you can then work these across a room, building up from this.
 Sometimes we get carried away!

-Scale is a game changer, if all your patterns are the same scale they are all shouting for attention!
+Scale is a game changer, if all your patterns are the same size they are all shouting equally loudly for attention!
 You want different scales for you patterned scheme: large to small, or medium to tiny (like or hills and trees).

 Got the hang of it?
 Take 5 prints or more and remember scale, pattern type (stripe/organic etc) and colour flow.

 Remember your base cloth, these influence the way colour and pattern read, adding a textural note and subtly changing the way colour prints.
 So make sure your samples always link to your final base cloth fabric order!